Welcome to the Older Coder.

 - Job Elimination

 For me it was voluntary.
-I was working contract to contract but during an extremely slow period in my field of animation (2008, the Great Recession) I tried Real Estate.
-After six years of moderate success but little enjoyment I finally decided to quit talking houses and get back to talking art and design.
+I had been working in animation for years, mostly contract to contract, but then business took a bad turn.
+2008 is known as the Great Recession.
+After a couple years of very short animation contracts I decided to give Real Estate a try.
+I had six years of moderate success but little enjoyment.
+So,in 2017 I decided to quit talking houses and get back to talking art and design.
 That was over a year ago.
 I’ve done what all the books and advice say to do.
 Brush up on my skills, network with past colleagues, apply apply apply.
-So far the response has been… weak.
+So far the response has been… not so good.

 I’m not positive its ageism but I am beginning to see a pattern across all professions of older workers losing their positions and either being unemployed or, if they do find work, underemployed.
 Meaning that they are working but not in their field and usually in a position that requires little training.
 A statistic which gets overlooked when considering a country’s unemployment rate.